qaicore/secure-fullstack-platform/README.md

 # Secure Full-Stack Platform

 This is a case management application I built for security analysts conducting audits.
 Each phase of this project adds a new production concern on top of a working system.
-I started with auth and CRUD first, then containerization, CI/CD, observability, Kubernetes, and security hardening.
+I started with auth and CRUD first, then containerization.
+Later on, CI/CD, observability, Kubernetes, and security hardening will be implemented

 Currently shipped: phases A and B (full-stack web app with JWT auth, all services containerized via Docker).
 Roadmap below.